Join us at Devnexus 2026 in Atlanta, March 4-6! Register now

 • Stubs focus on one aspect of the software at a time, while mocks focus on the behavior of the software.

 • Stubs are used for state testing, while mocks are used for behavioral testing.
-For this reason, stubs are often considered relevant to one test or one isolated issue, whereas mocks are considered relevant for more complex implementations or instances where you must verify expectations.
+For this reason, stubs are often considered relevant to only one test or one isolated issue, whereas mocks are considered relevant for more complex implementations or instances where you must verify expectations.

 • Stubs provide predefined responses to calls, while mocks record and validate interactions between the actual database objects.